 The FDSP certifies out-of-state firms marketing products in the State as well as New Jersey bottled water plants.
 The project reviews all test results that are required to be submitted to the DHSS and takes regulatory action to gain compliance, when necessary.
-As part of the DHSS's regulatory responsibilities and consumer health service activities, the project responds to consumer inquiries and complaints, collects samples for analysis by the DHSS's Public Health and Environmental Laboratory (PHEL), and conducts compliance inspections of water bottling plants.
+As part of the DHSS's regulatory responsibilities and consumer health service activities, the project responds to consumer inquiries and complaints, collects samples for analysis by the DHSS's Public Health and Environmental Laboratories (PHEL), and conducts compliance inspections of water bottling plants.
 Product labels are also reviewed before approval is given to market a product in the State.
-The following is a summary of the DHSS's major activities during the 2007 reporting period to regulate the bottled water industry and respond to consumers' requests for information concerning these products:
+The following is a summary of the DHSS's major activities during the 2009 reporting period to regulate the bottled water industry and respond to consumers' requests for information concerning these products:

-In continuation of our food defense initiatives, the Bottled Water Project maintains a strong partnership with the U.S. FDA Imports Branch to notify the Project of unlicensed imported bottled water entries whenever an importer files a Prior Notice of Importation with FDA.
-This is due, in part, by the fact that imported water sales held a 21.0 % market share of the total bottled water consumed nationwide.
-This is a decrease from the 32.2 % held previously.
+In continuation of our food defense initiatives, the Bottled Water Project maintains a strong partnership with the FDA Imports Branch which notifies the Project of unlicensed imported bottled water entries whenever an importer files a Prior Notice of Importation with FDA.

-- In previous years, DHSS has not aggressively examined the significant volume of imported bottled water products which enter New Jersey's various cargo terminals.
+- In recent years, DHSS prioritized the investigation of imports based upon notification from FDA.
 Investigations of these bottled water imports revealed that much of these products were intended for distribution into New Jersey.
-It is important for DHSS to certify the source and license the foreign bottling facility, as some countries do not have the same strict water quality standards as New Jersey. - Licensed 196 companies to sell bottled water in New Jersey with fifteen new out-of-state water bottlers licensed in 2007, with seven of the fifteen new licenses as foreign water bottlers. - Responded to 43 consumer requests for information concerning bottled water.
-This number is an increase compared to the 34 inquiries handled during the 2006 reporting period.
-The Consumer Information section of this report discusses a DHSS initiative to respond to consumer inquiries and requests for information. - Handled over 118 requests for information from individuals or firms concerning New Jersey's regulatory requirements, such as test result submission requirements, labeling requirements, and information on obtaining New Jersey bottled water certification. - Investigated four consumer complaints during 2007 compared to four complaints received during the previous reporting period.
-The most common complaints continue to be off odor or taste and particulate matter reported by consumers.
+It is important for DHSS to certify the source and license the foreign bottling facility, as some countries do not have the same strict water quality standards as New Jersey. - Project staff licensed 238 companies to sell bottled water in New Jersey with 28 new out-of-state water bottlers licensed in 2009, with fifteen of the twenty eight new licenses as foreign water bottlers. - Project staff responded to 30 consumer requests for information concerning bottled water.
+This number is a decrease compared to the 61 inquiries handled during the 2008 reporting period.
+The Consumer Information section of this report discusses a DHSS initiative to respond to consumer inquiries and requests for information. - Project staff handled over 200 requests for information from individuals or firms concerning New Jersey's regulatory requirements, such as test result submission requirements, labeling requirements, and information on obtaining New Jersey bottled water certification.